 Immunodeficiency And Altered Immune Status

-IPOL (poliovirus vaccine inactivated) vaccine should be used in all patients with immunodeficiency diseases and members of such patients' households when vaccination of such persons is indicated.
+IPOL vaccine should be used in all patients with immunodeficiency diseases and members of such patients' households when vaccination of such persons is indicated.
 This includes patients with asymptomatic HIV infection, AIDS or AIDS-Related Complex, severe combined immunodeficiency, hypogammaglobulinemia, or agammaglobulinemia; altered immune states due to diseases such as leukemia, lymphoma, or generalized malignancy; or an immune system compromised by treatment with corticosteroids, alkylating drugs, antimetabolites or radiation.
-Immunogenicity of IPOL (poliovirus vaccine inactivated) vaccine in individuals receiving immunoglobulin could be impaired and patients with an altered immune state may or may not develop a protective response against paralytic poliomyelitis after administration of IPV.32
+Immunogenicity of IPOL vaccine in individuals receiving immunoglobulin could be impaired, and patients with an altered immune state may or may not develop a protective response against paralytic poliomyelitis after administration of IPV.32

-As with any vaccine, vaccination with IPOL (poliovirus vaccine inactivated) vaccine may not protect 100% of individuals.
+As with any vaccine, vaccination with IPOL vaccine may not protect 100% of individuals.31

 Use with other vaccines: refer to DOSAGE AND ADMINISTRATION section for this information.